pimsmath/onlinecourses2020/content/courses/2022-2023/mathematical-models-in-cell-bioliogy/index.md

   higher scales, cells sense chemical gradients, exhibit active motility, and interact with other cells to form functioning tissues and organs.
 Mathematical and computational models allow us to explore many of the leading questions at each of these levels.
-How do patterns for spontaneously?
+How do patterns form spontaneously?
 What are the limits of cell sensing?
 How do cells polarize and migrate in a directed manner?
 How does a collection of cells self-organize into a structured tissue?
 In this graduate course, we will explore such questions in the context of